texmacs/markdown/README.md

 like footnotes and ~~striked through text~~.

-Setting values for the frontmatter is suported via a dedicated macro defined in hugo.ts.
+Setting values for the frontmatter is suported via a dedicated macro defined in `hugo.ts`.
 To use it first insert the Markdown -> Hugo package in Document -> Style -> Add package or using plus sign in the focus bar.

 Now you can type `\hugo-front` and input any number of key|value pairs as arguments, one argument each.
 That is: type `\hugo-front`, then use structured